nferraro-roofing/coffee-maker/README.md

 ** This would allow me to export only CoffeeMaker rather than everything, while also allowing me to organize my packages in a readable, discoverable manner
-** I would export CoffeeMaker, CoffeeMakerCreator, and BrewButton only ** I would also make CoffeeMaker::currentState visible only within the roofing.coffee.maker.* package if that's possible ** I could solve all of this by ploping everything into once package.
+** I would export CoffeeMaker, CoffeeMakerCreator, and BrewButton only ** I would also make CoffeeMaker::currentState visible only within the roofing.coffee.maker.* package if that's possible ** I could solve all of this by plopping everything into once package.
 This isn't a bad idea, but I like very small packages
 * BrewButton internal state could probably use booleans instead of an enum
-* WaterReservoir / CoffeePot rate of water loss per tick should be tunable.
-** Based on a setting
-** Setting should set a rate based on time; WaterReservoir should be aware of clock tick rate so it can remove water at the right rate no matter the clock
-* CoffeePot max capacity should be an app setting.
-This would also enable me to set it during test time rather than making the value itself public.
-I really don't like that it's public
-* WarmerPlate::STAY_HOT_CYCLE_COUNT should be an app setting
 * Thread-safety in BusMessageBuilder
 * CoffeePot max capacity should be an app setting
 * CoffeeMaker has a one-way state diagram; there's no way to reset it - i.e clean it and re-use it tomorrow ** It would be cool to make the coffee maker sensitive to the clock and reset itself after 30 minutes or something - like a real coffe maker
 ** This would change the nature of isBrewing quite a bit!
+* More granular brew rate than whole cups
+* never added the concept of a coffee ground holder

 # Key difficulties I had
 * Making the thing unit-testable given the asynch ticking nature of the clock